The Checklist Before The Wedding Checklist: Things To Do When You Get Engaged

 Once the initial shock of the proposal wears off, you will need to start making a few decisions early on but they may be not the ones you’d think.

 Don’t worry!
 With a little help from WeddingWire, Mike Staff Productions has brought you the ‘The Checklist Before The Wedding Checklist’.
-These are the 6 things you need to do immediately after you get engaged!
+These are the first 6 things to do when you get engaged!

 1. Focus on the Ring